ponymessenger/use-prosemirror/README.md

     [`dispatchTransaction`](https://prosemirror.net/docs/ref/#view.DirectEditorProps.dispatchTransaction).
 -   `style` — (optional) a React style object to pass to the `div` containing ProseMirror.
 -   `className` — (optional) a string of classes you want to pass to the `div` containing ProseMirror.
+-   `editorViewFactory` — (optional) a function that accepts the root DOM node where the editor will be mounted, `DirectEditorProps` and component props, and returns an `EditorView`.
+Use this if you extend `EditorView` or want to instantiate the `EditorView` in some special way.

 It also accepts any [`EditorProps`](https://prosemirror.net/docs/ref/#view.EditorProps).